Borough of Rossendale: Elections

 Since the last boundary changes in 2024 the council has comprised 30 councillors representing 10 wards, with each ward electing three councillors.
-Elections are held three years out of every four with a third of the council (one councillor for each ward) elected each time for a four year term of office.
-Lancashire County Council elections are held in the fourth year of the cycle when there are no borough council elections.
+Elections are held every four years.

 Premises

 The council is based at The Business Centre on Futures Park in Bacup.
 It was built as commercial offices called the Kingfisher Business Centre in 2003.
 The council took some office space in the building before creating a council chamber there in 2009 and consolidating its functions at the site.

 Prior to 2009 the council was based at Rawtenstall Town Hall at the corner of Bacup Road and Lord Street.
 It had been built in 1876 as the "Exchange Club" and was subsequently acquired in 1890 by the Rawtenstall Local Board (predecessor of the Rawtenstall Borough Council) for use as its offices.
 The building was later extended into the offices of an adjoining tramway depot.

 Transport

 The borough is linked by the motorway network to Manchester, Burnley and Blackburn via the A56/M65 and M66 motorways.

 There was once a rail link south to Manchester via Bury, but this was closed in 1966 as part of cuts following the Beeching Report.
 Part of the old railway reopened in 1991 as the East Lancashire Railway operating a service from Rawtenstall to Bury via Ramsbottom and Summerseat, and manned by volunteers.
 In September 2003 an eastbound extension from Bury to Heywood was opened.

 In March 2015, it was proposed to reintroduce a rail service between Rawtenstall, Bury and Manchester.
 This would use the current route of the East Lancashire Heritage Railway.

 The area is well served by public road transport, with bus services provided mainly by Rosso and Burnley Bus Company.
 These provide regular services to Burnley, Blackburn, Accrington, Bolton, Bury, Manchester and Rochdale as well as Todmorden and other local destinations.